 Taking or planning to be taking six (6) or more credit hours at Gulf Coast State College.

-Be a student in good academic standing at GCSC and the Foundation.
+Be a student in good academic standing at GCSC and with the Foundation.

-Have set up and access to myGCSC, Lighthouse, GCSC email, and Canvas.
+Have set up and access to myGCSC, Lighthouse, and GCSC email.

 GCSC STUDENT RECORD CONFIDENTIALITY SELECTION